Military Technology

 As for additional use cases, DARPA says it has identified “a variety of other compelling Service LWS applications,” but doesn’t mention what those applications are specifically.

-Apart from lasers being a drone-zapping and destroying technology, Futurism reported in 2018 that the US Army has been working on “a system in which laser shot from the ground can power up a military drone mid-flight,” which according to New Scientist, would allow for a “laser-powered drone to fly indefinitely.”
+Apart from lasers being a drone-zapping and destroying technology, Futurism reported in 2018 that the US Army has been working on “a system in which a laser shot from the ground can power up a military drone mid-flight,” which according to New Scientist, would allow for a “laser-powered drone to fly indefinitely.”

 Power Beaming, US Naval Research Laboratory, March 4, 2021